 So we state "mixed breed".
 As such, they usually live long and healthy lives with fewer health issues.
 However, we recommend any dog owner allows for unexpected and routine vet bills, rather than expensive pet paraphernalia or toys, etc Puppies love a cardboard box!!!

 Most of the dogs have had rich socialisation with other dogs, humans of all ages including children and often cats.

-Older dogs may enjoy being the only dog and spending hrs alone if living with full time workers.
+Older dogs may enjoy being the only dog and spending hrs alone if living with full-time workers.

-The majority of our dogs end up with families, go to work places each day, some live happily in apartments or large properties.
-Some now live over seas.
+The majority of our dogs end up with families, go to workplaces each day, some live happily in apartments or large properties.
+Some now live overseas.

 9 Where will the dog sleep at night?

 10 How will you provide for any veterinary costs?